dschnare/statejs/Readme.md

 	onentry - The action to be invoke asynchronously when the initial state is entered. onexit - The action to be invoke asynchronously when the initial state is exited.

 Makes a new state machine with the specified initial state with optional entry and exit actions.
-All state actions will be invoked with thier `this` object set to a state object with the following properties: `{name, onentry, onexit}`.

 ---